 Once this is added, go ahead and save the file and you are good to go.
 At this point, WP-Cron has been disabled.

-You can choose to just move on from here, as we have disable cron in order to improve performance.
+You can choose to just move on from here, as we have disabled cron in order to improve performance.
 However, it is still a good idea to create cron jobs and make sure certain tasks are being handled.

 You can create your own channel and have total control.
 Let’s take a look at how together.